-Source: Bloomberg LP
+Source: Bloomberg LP, April 2025

-Factors which strengthened the US gas price in March included:
+Factors which strengthened the US gas price in April included:

-• Falling rig count
+Falling rig count

 The number of rigs drilling for natural gas in the US has fallen from 160 in the middle of 2022 to a low of 94 in mid-September 2024.
-It has since averaged around 100 rigs, although rise slightly to 103 rigs at the end of March 2025.
+It has since averaged around 100 rigs and was reported at 99 rigs operating at the end of April 2025.
 Overall, the low number of gas rigs operating has slowed gas production growth, though 'associated gas' production (a byproduct of shale oil) has continued to grow from the Permian basin.